ricoputrap/portfolio-2025/src/content/blog/2025-15-fonts-in-nextjs/index.md

 Next.js addresses these challenges by automatically optimizing fonts in your application through the `next/font` module.
 This module downloads the font files **at build time** and hosts them with your other **static assets**.
 As a result, when a user visits your app, there are **no additional network requests** for fonts, which significantly improves performance and reduces layout shifts.

+Additionally, Next.js provides features such as:
+- **Font Subsetting**: Only the characters used in your application are included, reducing file size.
+- **Automatic Font Loading**: Fonts are loaded in a way that minimizes blocking of rendering, enhancing the perceived performance of your app.
+- **Support for Variable Fonts**: This allows for more flexibility and reduced file sizes by using a single font file that can adjust to different styles and weights.

+By leveraging these optimizations, Next.js ensures a smoother and more efficient experience for users when it comes to font rendering.